Retired UBC professor identified as victim of fatal stabbing in Chile

 Before his time at UBC, Winterburn worked for more than 17 years in the minerals industry for AngloAmerican and Vale.

 The research unit said Winterburn most recently worked on pioneering efforts in the application of genomic methods in mineral exploration.
-He left UBC in January to return to Vale, which is based in Santiago, Chile.
+He left UBC in January to return to Vale, at their location in Santiago.

+Craig Hart, a former colleague of Winterburn’s, described him as “a bit of a character” with a good sense of wit.

+One of Winterburn’s daughters who was in Vancouver at the time of the attack told CTV News she is now on her way to Chile to be with the family.